MicrosoftDocs/Hololens/hololens/hololens1-release-notes.md

 ---
-title: HoloLens 1st (Gen) release notes
+title: HoloLens 1st (gen) release notes
 description: Learn about updates in each new HoloLens release.
 author: evmill
 ms.author: v-evmill